 Can silk be ironed?

-We strongly recommend using a steamer to remove any wrinkles from your Irvetta resort wear, but in the event that you do not have access to a steamer, you may be tempted to reach for the iron.
+We strongly recommend using a steamer to remove any wrinkles from your Irvetta ready-to-wear piece, but in the event that you do not have access to a steamer, you may be tempted to reach for the iron.